 struggling--but I'd have to wait a week or two to hear back from her,

-if I just wanted a simple, friendly exchange.
-She'd offer to take
+if I just wanted a few minutes of simple, friendly phone interchange.

-me to non-emergent medical appointments which felt infantalizing
+She would offer to take me to non-emergent medical appointments which

 to me, but we'd often have to plan weeks in advance, for a social